stared/currex/README.md

 A Pythonic currency calculator that makes working with currencies and exchange rates simple and smooth.

 I often use Python as a command-line calculator.
 Yet, I need to go back to Google Search to convert between curriencies.
-So, for my own convenience, I created this library.
+So, for my own convenience, I created this library that makes it easy to add, multiply and change excurrencies.
+One of the core feature is autocasting - when using a few currencies, automatically convert them to the first one.

-It is inteded to be used interactive python sessions (such as Jupyter Notebook, IPython, etc.) to get ballpark estimates of prices - e.g. when travelling, buying online, etc.
+It is inteded to be used interactive python sessions (such as Jupyter Notebook, IPython, etc.) to get ballpark estimates of prices - e.g. when travelling, buying online, etc. Personally, I use it form command line ipython.

+It is a new package, so I'm open to suggestions.

-It is NOT intended to be used in production code.
+It is **NOT intended to be used in production code**.
 Every API design decision I made was to make it as simple as possible to use it in interactive sessions.
+Some of them are consciously at odds with a tool that could be used used in a library.

-**EVEN MORE IMPORTANT**: Never use it for any important decisions - taxes, investments, etc. There is not quarantee that the exchange rates are correct.
+**EVEN MORE IMPORTANT**: Never use it for any important decisions - taxes, investments, etc. There is not quarantee that the exchange rates are up-to-date and correct.
+Take a note that even major players make mistakes, e.g. [Google Glitch Undervalues Poland's Zloty By A Fifth](https://www.barrons.com/news/google-glitch-undervalues-poland-s-zloty-by-a-fifth-b4d695e7).
+Always use the official exchange rates.

 ## Installation